AlexWills37/Fullstack-Tutorial-Code/README.md

             },
             body: JSON.stringify(body)
         }
+    I am not sure if the headers are entirely necessary, but I have included them in my code.

     The body is optional (useful for PUT requests), and can be defined as its own JSON object:

         const body = {